noopta/personal_ai_assistant_fe/replit.md

-# Lucius AI Assistant - Replit Environment
+# AirThreads - Replit Environment

 ## Project Overview
-Lucius AI Assistant is a cross-platform AI-powered productivity assistant available as both a React web application and a native iOS app.
+AirThreads is a cross-platform AI-powered productivity assistant available as both a React web application and a native iOS app.
 The application provides a chat interface for managing tasks and integrating with productivity tools like Gmail, Google Calendar, and Notion (coming soon).

 ## Technical Stack
 - **Frontend Framework**: React 19.1.0 (Create React App)